sarthak-kaps/CS6910/Assignments/Assignment3/codebase2/REAME.md

 - This file is used to get the final results based on best model obtained using hyperparameter tuning.
 - It logs various imporatant images like attention heatmap, as well as the prediction tables.
 - It can be run using the command `python test.py`.

+#### Predictions.json
+- This file contains prediction table for the test dataset.
+- This table can be found on the wandb report.